-Steven Spielberg's new film Bridge of Spies dramatizes an incredible spy exchange that took place at the height of the Cold War.
+Steven Spielberg's Bridge of Spies dramatizes an incredible spy exchange that took place at the height of the Cold War.
 It stars Tom Hanks as attorney James Donovan, a man who first defended an accused Russian operative, then negotiated his swap for an American pilot held by the Soviet Union.
-In 1964, Donovan published a memoir about his unforgettable experiences called Strangers on a Bridge, which was recently re-released.
+In 1964, Donovan published a memoir about his unforgettable experiences called Strangers on a Bridge.

 Here’s a look at some of the real-life events and people that inspired the movie: